douglasgscofield/bioinfo/scripts/README.md

 * If otherwise unusual quality scores or unknown input were detected, an error message is printed to stderr and '??' to stdout

+    --solexa
 This script does not diagnose faulty FastQ files, nor does it fully diagnose the various versions of Solexa, Sanger, Illumina pipelines described in http://en.wikipedia.org/wiki/FASTQ_format.
-It simply applies a decreasing minimum cutoff from 64, to 59, to 33.
+It simply applies a decreasing minimum cutoff from 64, to 59 (with `--solexa`), to 33.
 It is thus compatible with Sanger encoding but it does not take into account finer distinctions such as Illumina 1.3+ pipelines not typically producing quality scores 0 and 1.